Here, we make sense of Section 58 of the Return to Work Act 2014.

 If you have suffered a physical injury at work and you have an accepted claim, you may be entitled to receive a lump sum compensation.
 Importantly, it does not matter whether your entitlements to income maintenance and medical expenses ceased some time ago.

 The first step is to work out whether your condition has reached maximum medical improvement (“MMI”).
 This is determined by your treating specialist or general practitioner.
 MMI is when your condition has been medically stable for the previous three months and is unlikely to change in the foreseeable future (other than temporary fluctuations), with or without further medical treatment.

 As you are only entitled to one permanent impairment assessment per claim, it is very important that this process is done properly and all possible related injuries are assessed.
-It is therefore strongly recommended that you instruct a lawyer to assist you.

 Your entitlement to lump sum compensation will simply depend on your level of WPI and the year of injury.
 As an example, for injuries which occurred in 2015, the monetary amounts range from $12,051 (based on 5% WPI) through to $482,014 (based on 50% WPI or above).
 You can access the scale of entitlements in the Schedule of Sums publication on the Return to Work SA website – https://www.rtwsa.com/.

 In the case that you have suffered severe injuries and are assessed as having a WPI of 30% or more, you are likely to be deemed a “seriously injured worker”.
 This would entitle you to income support until retirement age and medical treatment and support services over the course of your lifetime.